whiplashomega/elthelas2/data/spellsv2/pyrotechnics.markdown

 **Damage**: []

-Choose an area of flame that you can see and that can fit within a 5-foot cube within range.
+Choose an area of flame that you can see and that can fit within a 1m cube within range.
 You can extinguish the fire in that area, and you create either fireworks or smoke.

 **Fireworks.** The target explodes with a dazzling display of colors.
-Each creature within 10 feet of the target must succeed on a Constitution saving throw or become blinded until the end of your next turn.
+Each creature within 3m of the target must succeed on a Constitution saving throw or become blinded until the end of your next turn.

-**Smoke.** Thick black smoke spreads out from the target in a 20-foot radius, moving around corners.
+**Smoke.** Thick black smoke spreads out from the target in a 6m radius, moving around corners.
 The area of the smoke is heavily obscured.
 The smoke persists for 1 minute or until a strong wind disperses it.